PanosEconomou/notes/Quantum_Fields/Renormalization_Group.md

 # Wilsonian Scheme

-Let’s bootsrap of off a scalar field in 4D and then move on to generalize a bit more.
+Let’s bootstrap of off a scalar field in 4D and then move on to generalize a bit more.
 We can start by defining an interaction of degree $k$ like so.

 **<u>Definition:</u>** Given a vector space $V$, the set of Scwartz functions $\mathcal J (V)$ on $V$ and a Poincare invariant tempered distribution $K_J \in (\mathcal J(V)^k)^{\vee}$ a **homogeneous** $k$ **interaction** $J$ is given by the map